philgyford/col-scraper/README.md

     python ./scrape_members.py --verbose

-You can also fetch an individual Member's data if you know their numeric ID (useful for debugging):
+You can also fetch an individual member's data if you know their numeric ID (useful for debugging):

     python ./scrape_members.py --id=292

+That won't update any of the "list" JSON files, only the member's individual file.

 ## Creating an SQLite database